Figure of a woman with turban and flowing robes

-Decorative sculpture of a woman in a turban and flowing robes with a bronze-like finish, displayed in a store.
+Decorative figurine of a woman wearing a turban and draped robes, with a metallic, aged finish.

 Ordinary (3/10)